3 things in the Netherlands that you will either love or hate

 READ MORE | We asked readers about their experiences with the infamous Dutch directness

 But Dutchies will never fail to tell you exactly what they think or feel.
-Their directness is something that might truly shock you at the beginning.
+Their directness is something that may truly shock you at first.

-One piece of advice that I think will come in handy is to make sure you are good at sticking up for yourself, otherwise, you can easily become the victim in a conflict.
+One piece of advice that I think will come in handy is to make sure you are good at standing up for yourself.
+Otherwise, you can easily become the victim in a conflict.

 Over time, you learn to live with this, and sometimes, when you don’t get their blunt opinion on something, you may even start wondering what’s wrong. 🤷♀️